-I’d planned on finishing our series on traditional Irish recipes yesterday on Saint Patrick’s Day – we used the Irish holiday as an excuse to cook Irish food this week – however, we had some leftover Irish beef stew made with Guinness, along with some leftover mashed potatoes, so we made these.
+I’d planned on finishing our series on our best traditional Irish recipes yesterday on Saint Patrick’s Day – we used the Irish holiday as an excuse to cook Irish food this week – however, we had some leftover Irish beef stew made with Guinness, along with some leftover mashed potatoes, so we made these cute pies.
 I’ll tell you all about them in a moment.

 If you’re dropping by for the first time in a while, Terence kicked off our Irish food week with a scrummy breakfast colcannon with crispy bacon and fried eggs for Weekend Eggs, which I guarantee will fix any hangover.
 And if you enjoy that colcannon…

 Try Terence’s crispy salmon fillet with Irish colcannon with prawns.
 Not a new recipe, it’s based on a dish by Irish chef Liam Tomlin, who helmed one of our favourite Sydney restaurants, Banc, many years ago, and Terence has been making Liam’s colcannon ever since we first tried it.